igorskyflyer/npm-emojilyzer/README.md

 *Emojifies the given string `text`.*

-`text` - The string to emojify (convert textual representation of emoticons to the graphic one).
+`text` - The string to emojify (convert textual representations of emojis to graphical ones).

 Returns the emojified string or an empty string if no input is passed.